CBEP-SoCB/Presumpscot_WQ_sum/Analysis/DO_Analysis.md

 ## Add Code To calculate Class

-To Calculate teh Observed Class, we need to look at the probability of violating water quality thresholds.
+To Calculate the Observed Class, we need to look at the probability of violating water quality thresholds.

 Technically, any violation of standards for dissolved oxygen controls